Uniquely hamiltonian graphs for many sets of degrees: Minimum degree 3 and 4

 \end{theorem}

-The formulation of the main result as a direct consequence of Theorem~\ref{thm:set} is in order to make Theorem~\ref{thm:set} citable in case a $d$-seed for $d<10$ is discovered -- instead of referring to the fact that the proofs can be completely analogously repeated with the new $d$-seed.
 Due to Theorem~\ref{thm:set} the existence of a $4$-seed implies the existence of a $3$-connected uniquely hamiltonian $4$-regular graph, but in fact also the other direction is correct:

-\begin{corollary} There is a $3$-connected uniquely hamiltonian $4$-regular graph, if and only if there is a $4$-seed.
+\begin{corollary} There is a $3$-connected uniquely hamiltonian $4$-regular graph, if and only if there is a $\{4\}$-seed.
 In that case there are infinitely many $3$-connected uniquely hamiltonian $4$-regular graphs and every set $M$ of natural numbers $d\ge 2$ with $4\in M$ and $|M|\ge 2$ is strongly uhc-realizable. \end{corollary}

-\begin{proof} From a $3$-connected uniquely hamiltonian $4$-regular graph $G$ we can get a $4$-seed by choosing a vertex of $G$ as $s$, subdivide an edge on the hamiltonian cycle incident with $s$ with a new vertex $t$, and remove an edge incident with $s$ that is not on the hamiltonian cycle.
+\begin{proof} From a $3$-connected uniquely hamiltonian $4$-regular graph $G$ we can get a $\{4\}$-seed with $\deg(s)=3$ and $\deg(t)=2$ by choosing a vertex of $G$ as $s$, subdivide an edge $\{s,x\}$ on the hamiltonian cycle incident with $s$ with a new vertex $t$, and remove an edge $\{s,y\}$ that is not on the hamiltonian cycle.
+The set $\{y,t\}$ shows that it is a $\{4\}$-seed.
+The $3$-connectivity after using plugins constructed from it follows by standard arguments from Menger's theorem.
+A way to construct seeds with more vertices of degree $4$ and $\{4,k\}$-seeds for $k>4$ is given in Figure~\ref{fig:extend_4}.
 The rest of the statement is a direct consequence of Remark~\ref{rem:2}, Theorem~\ref{thm:alldegcubic}, and Theorem~\ref{thm:set}. \end{proof}

 Furthermore, for $4$-regular graphs, the existence of a $2$-connected uniquely hamiltonian graph also implies the existence of a $3$-connected uniquely hamiltonian graph:

 \begin{lemma}

 There is a $3$-connected uniquely hamiltonian $4$-regular graph, if and only if there is a $2$-connected uniquely hamiltonian $4$-regular graph.